esdc-edsc/Welcome/Recommendations/DevOps_SDLC.md

 ### Operate & Monitor

+#### Read access for monitoring production

+To support production applications development teams need access to lots of data.
+Examples :
+*	Visibility and notifications around all application errors
+* Access to centralized aggregated log files for viewing and searching
+*	Basic server utilization trends and stats. (e.g. CPU, memory, etc)
+*	Recording and alerting of key application metrics (KPIs)
+*	Tracking of application web page load times
+*	Ability to access the application database and run test queries
+*	User Feedback: encourage user feedback and store it.

+**Artifacts**
+* Updates to product backlogs based on production monitoring data.

+> Involves: Operations

+#### Automated Artifact CVE Scans

+Automated build artifact scanning for CVEs.

+**Artifacts**
+* Artifact repository automatically generated reports for CVE scans

+> Involves: IT Security

+#### Automated Artifact License Scans

+Automated build artifact scanning for license compliance.

+**Artifacts**
+* Artifact repository automatically generated reports for license compliance

+> Involves: Developer

+#### Attack monitoring

+To properly address threats to production application development teams need access to data of what attackers are actually attempting.

+**Artifacts**
+* Updates to product backlogs and threat models to address attacks actually occurring in production.

+> Involves: IT Security

+#### Accessibility and Usability monitoring

+To properly address accessibility and/or usability application development teams need access to telemetry data that gives metrics on how users are actually interacting with UI.

+**Artifacts**
+* Updates to product backlogs to address UI accessibility and usability concerns based on actual use in production

+> Involves: Testing & Accessibility

 ## DEV-SEC-OPS Development Team Composition

 In a Dev-Sec-Ops culture, development teams are responsible for the planning, development, operation and maintenance of reliable, secure and accessible software that the team produces.